HunterECampbell/dotfiles/README.md

 - **Customization:** These dotfiles reflect my personal preferences.
 Feel free to modify them to suit your needs!

-- **Troubleshooting:** If you encounter issues, check the output of the `run_all_scripts.sh` script for error messages.
+- **Troubleshooting:** If you encounter issues, check the output of the `run_setup_scripts.sh` script for error messages.
 Consult the Arch Wiki for specific components (Hyprland, Zsh, UFW, etc.) for detailed troubleshooting.